ff6347/gestalten-in-code/projects/Herbert-Bayer/index.md

 ![](./assets/images/sc3-splash.png)

 All shown images are mad out of simple 2-Dimensional shapes.
 Allthough, by arrangement, they may create a 3-Dimensional illusion.
+They may overlap each other but they never merge together.

 ![](./assets/images/bcr-splash.png)